Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Bucket strategy is a drawdown approach that separates money by time horizon.
 Cash bucket covers 1-2 years of spending.
 Bond bucket covers 3-10 years.
 Growth bucket is everything else and funds the long term.
-The goal is to avoid selling growth assets in a downturn when cash is available instead.
+The structure aims to avoid drawing from growth assets in a downturn when cash is available instead.
 A 500,000 portfolio with 40,000 annual spending, split 10/30/60, gives 1.25 years of cash, 3.75 years of bonds, and 7.5 years of growth assets by spending count — roughly 12 years of total cushion.

 Quick example